Ant0nidas/CK3-Playset-Preserver/README.md

 4. You will be prompted to enter the Steam directory path and other information.
 The process is automated, so simply follow the on-screen instructions.

 5. Once the installation process is complete, the playset will appear as a mod in your mod folder.
-You can now select it as any other mod in your launcher.
+You can now select it like any other mod in your launcher.

 ### NOTES: